They ain't had any learning.

 This show features examples of:

-- Men Act, Women Are: Inverted for most of the musical.
-But the reason she gets the guy is because she holds back on her competition (courtesy of a rigged gun).
+- Men Act, Women Are: Inverted for most of the musical, where Anne is doing all the acting and Frank is not.
+The reason she gets the guy is because she holds back on her competition (courtesy of a rigged gun).

 - No Guy Wants an Amazon: Why Annie sings "You Can't Get A Man With A Gun."